jiangyigithub/my_offer/book/paper.md

+1 Introduction
+Not all programming languages can be ‘‘object oriented’’.
+Yet claims have been made to the effect that APL, Ada, Clu, C++, LOOPS, and Smalltalk are object-oriented programming languages.
+I have heard dis- cussions of object-oriented design in C, Pascal, Modula-2, and CHILL.
+Could there somewhere be propo- nents of object-oriented Fortran and Cobol programming?
+I think there must be. ‘‘Object-oriented’’ has in many circles become a high-tech synonym for ‘‘good’’, and when you examine discussions in the trade press, you can find arguments that appear to boil down to syllogisms like:
+不是所以的程序都支持面向对象，
 Object-oriented programming is a technique for programming – a paradigm for writing ‘‘good’’ pro- grams for a set of problems.
 If the term ‘‘object-oriented programming language’’ means anything it must mean a programming language that provides mechanisms that support the object-oriented style of program-